Greater Seattle's Bellevue (Shopping) Square

 Charter tenants included Singer Sewing Center, Ernst Hardware, Hopper-Kelly Company music, Fahey-Brockman, Mode O'Day Frock Shop, Northgate Furniture Company, the Tik-Tok Snack Bar and a freestanding Firestone Car Care Center.

-In November 1952, local sculptor Dudley C. Carter (1891-1992) completed work on a 59-foot-high totem pole.
+The mall site was annexed into the City of Seattle on August 20, 1952.
+In November, local sculptor Dudley C. Carter (1891-1992) completed work on a 59-foot-high totem pole.
 This was installed in the center of a duck pond on the north end of the complex.
-In 1954, the mall and its surrounding area were annexed into the city limits of Seattle.
 By November 1962, a "Sky Shield" roof had been installed over the mall concourse.
 This was not a full-scale enclosure, but it did provide some shelter from inclement weather.

 In 1965, the Interstate 5 expressway was completed to points north, with an interchange installed at NE Northgate Way (formerly NE 110 Street).
 The opening of the new freeway had spurred construction of a 10 million dollar mall addition and renovation.
 A 2-level (49,900 square foot) Best's Apparel began business on February 1, 1965.
 J.C.
 Penney's 2-level (168,000 square foot) store was dedicated on August 18th.
 In all, twenty-five stores were added to the facility, including a Clark's Big Top Coffee Shop & Restaurant and QFC (Quality Food Center) supermarket.